Braves vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- In nine games as the favorite over the last 10 matchups, the Braves have a record of 3-6.
+- The Braves have played as the favorite in nine of their past 10 games and have won three of those contests.

-- In their last 10 games with a total, the Braves and their opponents are 5-3-2 when it comes to hitting the over.
+- When it comes to hitting the over, the Braves and their opponents are 4-4-2 in their last 10 games with a total.

-- The Braves have won two of their last four games against the spread.
+- The Braves have two wins against the spread in their last five chances.

 Braves Betting Records & Stats

-- The Braves are 27-18 in games they were listed as the moneyline favorite (winning 60% of those games).
+- The Braves have won 27 of the 46 games they were listed as the moneyline favorite this season (58.7%).

-- Atlanta has gone 8-1 (winning 88.9% of its games) when playing as moneyline favorites of -250 or shorter.
+- Atlanta has a record of 8-2 when it has played as moneyline favorites with odds of -250 or shorter (80% winning percentage).

 - The Braves have an implied moneyline win probability of 71.4% in this contest.

-- Atlanta has played in 54 games with an over/under set, and have combined with its opponents to go over the total 31 times (31-20-3).
+- In the 55 games in which bookmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 31 times (31-21-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.